Azure-Samples/azurite-tox-automation/README.md

 As it's mentioned in [Prerequisites](#prerequisites) section, we need to install Tox and then run the environments.

 Running tox is platform agnostic.
-As soon as you have a Docker installed local environment to build a container, you can use Windows or Linux or Powershell/cmd or wsl/bash is used.
+As soon as you have a Docker installed local environment to build a container, you can use Windows or Linux or Powershell/cmd or wsl/bash.

 #### a.
 Installing Tox